theServerGod/ng-semantic/README.md

 This is a project seed for an Angular 1.x / Semantic UI front end only app.

 The aim of this project seed is to be minimal but still provide a useful starting point for a new project.
-As such, implementation of a backend, code aggregation tasks, testing modules, etc have intentionally been avoided to provide a server-agnostic project seed.
+As such, implementation of a backend and testing modules, etc have intentionally been avoided to provide as much of a server-agnostic project seed as possible.

+However, this project does use Gulp as the task automation tool.

 Getting Started
 ---------------